Leouil/markdown-cv/index.md

 ---
 # Liu (Leo) Yang, Ph.D.
 ```
-  &mdash discover accounting with new dimensions of data and technologies
+  discover accounting with new dimensions of data and technologies
 ```

 Department of Accounting & Finance, College of Business<br/>